Enagai-nagai/kickstarter-analysis/README.md

 "Fever" project reached close to its goal in a short amount of time.
 ### Purpose
 This analysis is conducted to explores how (1)launch dates and (2)goal amounts relate to funding outcomes by using the data of "Kickstarter" previous campaigns so Louise understands the trend and get insight on how successful her project can be.
+The analysis focuses only on Parent category "Theathers" or subcategory "plays" as Louise's campaign is for her play.

 ## Analysis and Challenges
-Explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.
-If you had no challenges, describe any possible challenges or difficulties that could be encountered.

-On order to prepare this report, I used the dataset of previous camipaigns at Kickstarter platform, which includes 4114 campaigns launched from 2009 to 2017.
+In order to prepare this report, I used the dataset of previous camipaigns at Kickstarter platform, which includes 4114 campaigns launched from 2009 to 2017.

 ### Analysis of Outcomes Based on Launch Date
 For this analysis, I focused on only parent category "Theater" to see a more defined trend.